hedyhli/outline.nvim/README.md

   -- If you disable this you can still open hover_symbol using your keymap -- below. open_hover_on_preview = true,
+  -- Border option for floating preview window.
+  -- Options include: single/double/rounded/solid/shadow or an array of border -- characters.
+  -- See :help nvim_open_win() and search for "border" option. border = 'single',
   -- Behaviour changed in this fork:
   -- Auto close the outline window if goto_location is triggered and not for -- focus_location